 One-day Introduction to Rally courses through to longer personal, intensive rally coaching programs.
 Summer and winter programs, using Subaru Impreza WRX rally cars.
 Co-piloting Experience also available - take the ride of your life on a forest rally road!
 Tracks include Saukkola forest rally stage, 1 hour from Helsinki airport and 25 minutes from nearest hotel.

 Sport Driving and Rally School with 4-time rally world champion Juha Kankkunen and his team at the 6.5 km Kuusamo race track next to Ruka ski resort.
 Awesome winter sport driving!
 All driving programs are tailored, for both beginners and advanced drivers.

 15 minutes from Rovaniemi airport.
 Key elements include driving with limited friction, steering technique, emergency braking and avoiding, and drifting exercises.
+The annual program is held in March.
 At the end of the session participants can compete against each other.
-The 2017 program will be held in March; 4th-5th, 11th-12th, 16th-19th.
-Vehicles are BMW xDrive 1- series, 3- series and 4-series. models.
+Group bookings are available, and Consumer Days for single entrants.
+Vehicles are BMW xDrive 1- series and 3-series.